mariajosematar/mariajosematar/readme.md

-# Hi there, I'm Majo 👋
+# Hi there, I'm Maji 👋

 ## I'm a Software developer, student and musician !!!